ACTIVE DIRECTORY SECURITY ASSESSMENT

 These objectives and understanding of environment is gained at this stage.

 04. Specific Activities

-Authentication and authorisation mechanisms are reviewed for the presence of any weaknesses around active direcotry forest, group membership, user accounts, privileged access (Enterprise admins, Domain Admins, Local Admins), service accounts and access controls.
+Authentication and authorisation mechanisms are reviewed for the presence of any weaknesses around active direcotry forest, group membership, user accounts, privileged accounts (Enterprise admins, Domain Admins, Local Admins), service accounts and access controls.
 Checks around object ACLs’ covering security group memberships, AdminSDHolder, DCSync, trust relationships, integrated services (Azure Connect or others).